pepstock-org/Charba-Wiki/docs/charts/geo/BubbleMap.md

 #### Options

-The size axis extends the [cartesian linear axis](../../axes/CartesianLinearAxes) (and all its options) and allows to define a number of properties, used to display the data.
+The size axis allows to define a number of properties, used to display the data.

 ```java
 // creates a color axis